na-razie-bez-nicku/CodingAgent/README.md

 Run `python -m venv .venv` in this directory.

 ### Enter venv
-Run `source .venv/bin/activate` in this directory
+Run `source .venv/bin/activate` on Linux or run `.venv/Scripts/activate` on Windows in this directory

 ### Install it
 Run `pipx install .` in this directory